Strilanc/ObjC-CollapsingFutures/README.md

 **Recent Changes**

-- Bit the breaking change bullet and changed some names so they're not stuck once v1 hits.
-- Fixed lack of "toc" prefixes on array category methods like `asyncThenAll` (now `toc_thenAll`).
-- Shortened excessively long names, such as `futureWithResultFromAsyncOperationWithResultLastingUntilCancelled` becoming `futureFromUntilOperation`.
-- Added `matchLastToCancelBetween:and:` and `matchFirstToCancelBetween:and:` constructors to `TOCCancelToken`, to allow combining lifetimes a bit more flexibly.
-- Added check of cancel token *after* returning to main thread, to allow UI code to assume that observing a token as cancelled implies no more returning-to-main-thread on-cancel callbacks will occur.

-**Incoming Changes**
-- Version 1
+- Version 1.
-- Shortening #import "TwistedOakCollapsingFutures.h" to #import "CollapsingFutures.h"
+- Deprecated "TwistedOakCollapsingFutures.h" for "CollapsingFutures.h".
+- Futures are now equatable (by current state then by will-end-up-in-same-state-with-same-value).

 Installation
 ============

 **Method #1: [CocoaPods](http://cocoapods.org/)**

-1. In your [Podfile](http://docs.cocoapods.org/podfile.html), add `pod 'TwistedOakCollapsingFutures'`
+1. In your [Podfile](http://guides.cocoapods.org/using/the-podfile.html), add `pod 'TwistedOakCollapsingFutures', '~> 1.0'`
-2. Consider [versioning](http://docs.cocoapods.org/guides/dependency_versioning.html), like: `pod 'TwistedOakCollapsingFutures', '~> 0.7'`
-3. Run `pod install`
+2. Run `pod install` from the project directory
-4. `#import "TwistedOakCollapsingFutures.h"` wherever you want to access the library's types or methods
+3. `#import "CollapsingFutures.h"` wherever you want to use futures, cancel tokens, or their category methods

 **Method #2: Manual**

 1. Download one of the [releases](https://github.com/Strilanc/ObjC-CollapsingFutures/releases), or clone the repo
 2. Copy the source files from the src/ folder into your project
 3. Have ARC enabled
-4. `#import "TwistedOakCollapsingFutures.h"` wherever you want to access the library's types or methods
+4. `#import "CollapsingFutures.h"` wherever you want to use futures, cancel tokens, or their category methods

 Usage